Thuy-Nn/IntelliDash/README.md

 - Frontend: Next.js, React, Recharts
 - Backend: Flask + CORS, LangGraph, OpenAI, Pandas/NumPy, Plotly
 - Deployment: Firebase Hosting (frontend), Cloud Run (backend)

+## Testing
+Four CSV datasets are available on the Upload Data File page.
+You can use these sample files to test the system and explore its functionality.

 ## Local development